Cardiomyopathies

 Definition and ClassificationTop

-Each of the above 5 types of cardiomyopathy can be further classified as:
+Each of the above 6 types of cardiomyopathies can be further classified as:

-1) Familial (genetic) cardiomyopathy: Occurrence in more than one family member of a phenotype caused by the same genetic mutation or a de novo mutation in an index patient that can be transmitted to offspring.
+1) Familial (genetic) cardiomyopathy: Occurrence in ≥1 family member of a phenotype caused by the same genetic mutation or a de novo mutation in an index patient that can be transmitted to offspring, which is seen in Mendelian inheritance.
+There is also evidence of polygenic inheritance, where multiple genetic variants can determine susceptibility to a phenotype.

 2) Nonfamilial (nongenetic) cardiomyopathy: Either idiopathic (of an unknown cause) or acquired (associated with toxins, infections, other diseases).